|Nutritional Guidelines (per serving)|

 Remove the pan from the heat and allow the syrup to cool completely, keeping it covered.

 Strain out the rosemary and bottle the flavored syrup in a glass jar with a tight seal.
 It should be refrigerated and will keep for about 2 weeks.

 - The exact measurement of the rosemary is not vital.
 Rather than measuring out 3 tablespoons of the herb's leaves, you can simply toss a sprig (about 3 or 4 inches) into the syrup.

 - If you don't want to make the rosemary syrup, you can buy it.

 Smoke a coupe glass to flavor the inside: Light the dried rosemary sprig on fire, extinguish the flame, and place it inside the glass.

 In a mixing glass filled with ice, pour the scotch, rosemary syrup, and green liqueur.
 Stir well.

 Strain into the smoked glass.

 How Strong Is a Smoked Rose Cocktail?

 The rosemary syrup does very little to knock this drink's alcohol content down.
-It certainly doesn't help that Green Chartreuse outweighs the scotch at a whopping 110 proof!
+It certainly doesn't help that green liqueur outweighs the scotch at a whopping 110 proof!
 That boosts this drink to a full-flavored 33 percent ABV (66 proof), making it one of the strongest cocktails you can mix up.